bpwhelan/GSM_Overlay/yomitan_update_instructions.md

 ## Update `GSM_Overlay/yomitan/js/language/text-scanner.js` to force terminationCharacterMode to "newlines" to get everything

+## Update Scan modifiers to include/exclude arrays to empty arrays to get everything NOT SURE IF THIS IS TOTALLY DESIRED, walked this back for now.

 ```javascript
         if (typeof sentenceParsingOptions === 'object' && sentenceParsingOptions !== null) {
             let {scanExtent, terminationCharacterMode, terminationCharacters} = sentenceParsingOptions;